Bo Pelini: Nebraska Cornhuskers (HC)

 On November 30, 2014, after the conclusion of the regular season, Pelini was fired by Nebraska Director of Athletics Shawn Eichorst, effective immediately.
-The University is contracted to pay Pelini $7.65 million in salary following his termination in the form of $150,000 monthly payments for the next 51 months.
+The University was contracted to pay Pelini $7.65 million in salary following his termination in the form of $150,000 monthly payments for the next 51 months.
 The total liquidation to be paid to Pelini is roughly $7.9 million.

 Pelini left the NU football program with a 67–27 record, winning at least 9 games in every season.
 Despite this record, and winning several bowl games, Nebraska never won a conference title under Pelini.
 Eichorst stated at a press conference that Pelini hadn't won "the games that mattered the most" against top-tier opponents.
 Barney Cotton was announced as interim head coach, and prepared the team for its bowl game.

 On December 17, the Omaha World-Herald obtained audio of Pelini attacking Eichorst in vulgar terms while addressing his players on December 2.
-Pelini questioned Eichorst's integrity, calling him "a fucking lawyer who makes policies," a "total pussy" and a "total cunt."
+Pelini questioned Eichorst's integrity, calling him "a fucking lawyer who makes policies", a "total pussy" and a "total cunt".
 In response, Nebraska claimed that Pelini had been fired in part for "a pattern of unprofessional, disrespectful behavior" toward players, fans and Nebraska employees.

 Youngstown State

 Pelini was hired by Youngstown State in December 2014 as their new head coach.
 The Penguins went 5–6 in 2015 but rebounded in 2016 to go 12–4, losing the FCS Championship game 28-14 to James Madison University.
 The next three seasons would see Pelini coach the Penguins to records of 6–5, 4–7 and 6–6.

 Through his final season in 2019, Pelini posted an overall record of 33–28 with one playoff appearance in 2015 during his five-year tenure at Youngstown State.

-In April 2021, the NCAA found Youngstown State worthy of probation due for two years with recruiting sanctions, after several rules violations were found to be committed under Pellini's watch, most significantly allowing coaches who had not taken the coach certification test to recruit off campus.
+In April 2021, the NCAA found Youngstown State worthy of probation for two years with recruiting sanctions, after several rules violations were found to be committed under Pelini's watch, most significantly allowing coaches who had not taken the coach certification test to recruit off campus.

 LSU Tigers (DC) – Second tenure

-On Jan.
-27, 2020, Pelini was named LSU's next defensive coordinator, replacing Dave Aranda.
+On January 27, 2020, Pelini was named LSU's next defensive coordinator, replacing Dave Aranda.
 In his first game returning as defensive coordinator for LSU his defense gave up a one game SEC passing yard record against Miss State.
 However the next week against Vanderbilt, the defense only gave up a touchdown.
 The following week and in only his third game returning as LSU defensive coordinator his defense gave up 586 total yards and 45 points in a 45 to 41 loss to Missouri.
 In his first three games returning as the LSU defensive coordinator the LSU defense surrendered a school record 96 combined points.
 Pelini was dismissed from his position on December 21, 2020.